Secure3Audit/Secure3Academy/bug_bounty/ParaSpace.md

 - Active Since: Apr 4th, 2023
 - Accept Threat Level: **Critical**, **High**, **Medium**
 - PoC required: **Yes**
-- Minimum Reward: `3,000` USD
+- **Medium** Reward: `3,000` USD
+- **High** Reward: `10,000` USD
-- Maximum Reward Cap: `200,000` USD
+- **Critical** Reward: `200,000` USD
 - KYC Required for Reward: No
 - Submit Bug -> [Submit](https://forms.gle/iCVyupRVtCbV61zG8)

 ## Project Overview
-Para Space is a decentralized protocol with a foundation of providing lending and borrowing services for various assets on the Ethereum blockchain.
+ParaSpace is a decentralized protocol with a foundation of providing lending and borrowing services for various assets on the Ethereum blockchain.
 Users can lend their NFTs and ERC-20 tokens to earn income in the form of interest, as well as use their lended assets as collateral for borrowing assets.
 One of the main entry bars for retail users into the NFT market is the high price of NFT items, especially blue-chip NFTs, therefore, ParaSpace introduces its Marketplace, allowing users to access NFTs through leveraged buy and leveraged bid, using the purchased item as collateral for the outstanding loan.

-The Para Space protocol aims to provide users access to cash and profits without selling their assets.
-Para Space uses a pool-based money market model whereby users supply their assets to a pool to earn interest and instantly borrow from the pool when collateralizing their asset.
+The ParaSpace protocol aims to provide users access to cash and profits without selling their assets.
+ParaSpace uses a pool-based money market model whereby users supply their assets to a pool to earn interest and instantly borrow from the pool when collateralizing their asset.

-For more information about Para Space, please visit https://para.space/.
+For more information about ParaSpace, please visit https://para.space/.

 ## Reward by Threat Level

 Rewards are distributed according to the impact of the vulnerability based on the [Secure3 Security Vulnerability Severity Definition](../IssueSeverityDefinition.md).
-This is a simplified 4-level scale, with separate scales for websites/apps, smart contracts, and blockchains/DLTs, focusing on the impact of the vulnerability reported.
+This is a simplified 5-level scale, with separate scales for websites/apps, smart contracts, and blockchains/DLTs, focusing on the impact of the vulnerability reported.

 All bug reports must come with a PoC with an end-effect impacting an asset-in-scope in order to be considered for a reward.
 Explanations and statements are not accepted as PoC and code is required.
 In addition, all bug reports must come with a suggestion for a fix in order to be considered for a reward.